LedgerHQ/ledgerjs/API.md

 and then the new ones that gets discovered in the future until unsubscribe is called. events can come over times, for instance if you plug a USB device after listen() or a bluetooth device become discoverable

-Type: function (cb: function (descriptor: Descriptor): void): Subscription
+Type: function (onNext: function (descriptor: Descriptor): void, onError: function (e: [Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error)): void, onDone: function (): void): Subscription

 **Parameters**